RBS3/Sorting/README.md

-implementing Merge Sort, Bubble Sort, Radix Sort, Insertion Sort, Selection Sort, and Python’s built-in sort() method.
+implementing Merge Sort, Bubble Sort, Radix Sort, Insertion Sort, Selection Sort, Quick sort and Python’s built-in sort() method.
 You will visualize the performance using Matplotlib to understand the time complexity differences.